godbout/alfred-time/README.md

 * See reports directly in Alfred
 * See info about current running timer (project, tags/tasks, running time, etc...)
-* Add better tests suite and refactor classes (tests + php5.5 on travis)
+* Add better tests suite and refactor classes

 # Contribute